Do Go On - 360 - Alan Turing & The Enigma

 Here you go.

-There you go, BOM.
+There you go, Boreau.

 Hopefully no one's listening to this on speakerphone.

-As they go through the x-ray.
+As they go through the X-ray.

 Sex bomb.